Nurses are traumatised and fed up, says strike supporter

 "The government needs to sit down with the RCA and other unions and have some serious discussions."

-A Welsh Government spokesperson said: "We have accepted the independent pay review body's recommendations in full and have been clear that without additional funding from the UK government, there are limits to how far we can go to address these concerns in Wales.
+A Welsh government spokesperson said: "We have accepted the independent pay review body's recommendations in full and have been clear that without additional funding from the UK government, there are limits to how far we can go to address these concerns in Wales.

 "We have called on the UK ministers to provide additional funding necessary for fair pay rises for public sector workers and take urgent action now to reduce inflation and provide the help people need during these difficult times."